-Policies applied during the QVH has a positive approach to applications from financial year for giving full and people with disabilities and makes adjustments where fair consideration to applications appropriate for interview and employment.
-The Trust is for employment made by registered as a Disability Confident Employer, and the disabled persons, having revised recruitment and selection training for managers
+QVH has a positive approach to applications from people with disabilities and makes adjustments where appropriate for interview and employment.
+The Trust is registered as a Disability Confident Employer, and the revised recruitment and selection training for managers covers in detail the required steps for supporting disabled candidates during the recruitment process.